Fixed (film): Plot

-The group soon visits "The Humphouse", a dog version of a strip club, where Lucky falls for the intersex Dobermann bouncer, Frankie.
-Meanwhile, Bull is seduced by Molasses, an attractive red Borzoi, who reminds him of Honey.
-Molasses gets Bull to knot her, just as Honey, who abandoned the dog show for Bull, stumbles upon the scene and angrily confronts him.

-Soon, Bull, Honey and the others are captured by animal control and taken to the dog pound, where Honey is eventually released when her owners are contacted about her whereabouts via a microchip in her fur.
+Soon, Bull, Honey and the others are captured by animal control and taken to the dog pound, where Honey is eventually released after her owners are informed of her whereabouts via a chip in her neck.
 Realizing that Honey and Sterling will breed due to them winning the dog show, Bull and his friends escape the pound and venture to Bull's house, though Lucky deviates from the group to reunite with Frankie.

-Bull manages to physically intervene between Honey and Sterling as they're about to breed, going unnoticed by Sterling.
-However, an oblivious Sterling unknowingly sodomizes Bull, believing to be breeding with Honey.
-Bull confesses his feelings for her, apologizes, and then leaves.
+Bull manages to physically intervene between Honey and Sterling as they're about to breed.
+However, an oblivious Sterling unknowingly sodomizes Bull, believing himself to be breeding with Honey.
+Bull confesses his feelings for her, apologizes and then leaves.
 Later at night, after Bull reunites with his family, Honey lures him into a backyard treehouse, where she confesses her love for him and the pair then mate.

 Inevitably, Bull is neutered, but not before he becomes the father of his and Honey's litter of thirteen puppies three months later.
-Meanwhile, Sterling discovers that he will also be neutered, much to his horror as Luther mocks him.
-Later on, Honey and her own pack of friends visit the strip club from earlier to watch a grizzly bear twerk, to the delight of the audience and to Bull, Rocco, Fetch and Lucky's astonishment.
+Meanwhile, Sterling discovers that he will also be neutered, much to his horror, as Luther mocks him.